sriram98v/histology_segmentation/README.md

 ## Usage ##
 You can clone this repository and run the scripts below.

+### Prerequisite ###
+You will need to install the torchbnn package from the git branch [https://github.com/sriram98v/bayesian-neural-network-pytorch](url).
+See the README for instructions.

 ## Training a new model ##
 This section describes how to train a new model